Does Local Urban Governance Status Matter? Evidence from India: Introduction

 Our work builds on a growing literature that examines how local institutional capacity and governance shape development outcomes in low- and middle-income countries. \cite{besley2010state} emphasize that investments in fiscal and legal capacity are key determinants of long-run development, and that variations in local administrative effectiveness can shape the quality of service delivery.
-Relatedly, \cite{gadenne2017tax} shows that greater fiscal autonomy can improve accountability and service delivery when citizens can observe how funds are used, while \cite{burgess2015value} highlights how political incentives affect the allocation of public goods across regions.
-We contribute to this literature by providing causal evidence on a different but complementary margin — the formal transition of villages to urban local governance.
+Relatedly, \cite{gadenne2017} shows that greater fiscal autonomy can improve accountability and service delivery when citizens can observe how funds are used, while \cite{burgess2015value} highlights how political incentives affect the allocation of public goods across regions.
+We contribute to this literature by providing causal evidence on a different but complementary margin: the formal transition of villages to local urban governance status.
 Rather than focusing on local fiscal resources, we study how the administrative act of granting municipal status itself changes public goods provision.
-By leveraging the multi-threshold eligibility criteria for Census Town classification as a quasi-experiment, we isolate exogenous variation in the likelihood of urban local governance and estimate its local average treatment effect on infrastructure outcomes.
-This approach provides new evidence on how the extension of urban local governance institutions affects provision of local public goods in urbanizing economies.
+By leveraging the multi-threshold eligibility criteria for Census Town classification as a quasi-experiment, we isolate exogenous variation in the likelihood of statutory recognition and estimate its local average treatment effect on infrastructure outcomes.
+This approach provides new evidence on how the extension of local urban governance status affects provision of local public goods in urbanizing economies.

-The paper contributes to the literature via two main fronts.
-First, it adds to the causal evidence literature by quantifying the effect of urban governance on local public goods provision in large developing economies.
-Second, it uses a novel instrument and builds a framework for using multi-dimensional cutoffs in a fuzzy RD design setting, which can be applied to other contexts where policy eligibility and implementation is affected by multiple criteria, allowing researchers to exploit quasi-random variation in policy exposure for causal inference.
+This paper contributes to the literature via two main fronts.
+First, it adds to the literature by quantifying the effect of local urban governance status on local public goods provision in large developing economies.
+Although \cite{denis_toward_2010}, \cite{pradhan_unacknowledged_2013} and \cite{NIUA2020InterStateVar} have noted that many Census Towns remain under rural governance despite meeting Census's urban criteria, our study is the first to estimate the loss in public goods provision for these areas that are functionally urban but rurally governed.
+Second, by leveraging the multi-threshold criteria for Census Town classification, our paper uses a novel instrument and highlights the potential for using multi-dimensional cutoffs in a fuzzy RD design setting.
+This approach can be applied to other contexts where policy eligibility is determined by multiple threshold-based criteria, allowing researchers to exploit quasi-random variation in policy exposure.